songhengyang/face_landmark_factory/README.md

     INPUT_LIST = ["../data/out"]

-OUTPUT_DIR, the directory storing files of the facial box dimentions and the files of facial landmarks in json format,
+OUTPUT_DIR, the directory storing files of the facial box dimensions and the files of facial landmarks in json format, such as:

-    Such as: OUTPUT_DIR = "../data/json"
+    OUTPUT_DIR = "../data/json"

 - ./data_generate/manual_correct_label.py

-    This tool helps the user to manually correct the postions of the face landmark.
-The tool reads the original image file, the face box positions file of the jason format, and the face landmark annotation file, and displays the image of the face box and the landmark that has been marked, and the user can use the keyboard to correct the positions of the landmark.
-The facial landmark are manually corrected, and finally the corrected face box position file and the face landmark file are generated.
+    This tool helps users to correct the dimensions of the facial landmark manually.
+The tool reads files of original image, files of facial box dimensions in jason format, and files of facial landmark.
+And to display images of the facial box and landmark that has been marked, and the user can use the keyboard to correct the positions of the landmark.
+The facial landmark are manually corrected, and finally correct facial dimensions and the face landmark file are generated.

 Parameter Description